 Cone Beam CT imaging produces clear images of highly contrasted structures, making it extremely useful for evaluating bone.
-CurveBeam systems' kVp and mA settings are optimized to depict trabecular architecture at a high resolution.
+CurveBeam AI systems' kVp and mA settings are optimized to depict trabecular architecture at a high resolution.

-CurveBeam employs a new-generation proprietary reconstruction algorithm that provides the characteristic sharp edges of Feldcamp-Kress reconstructions with noise reduction often seen in most recent & advanced iterative reconstruction methods.
+CurveBeam AI employs a new-generation proprietary reconstruction algorithm that provides the characteristic sharp edges of Feldcamp-Kress reconstructions with noise reduction.
+Future CurveBeam AI systems will be able to capture bone detail at a micro CT level resolution.